mamnuya/OrientationHackathon_Team1Pod334/README.md

 Site using Flask, Python, CSS, and HTML to display 3 portfolio template options.
 The home site holds varying customizable portfolio templates for user's to implement, choose, and edit based on preference.

 ## Running and Creating Portfolio Pages
+Most files place in the "app" folder on GitHub repository.

 Create a folder titled "templates" in your directory.
 Place html files in this folder.
 Create a fold titled "static" in your directory.
 Place the "img" and "styles" folders in this folder.